• Skip to primary navigation

 Tomato Chutney - Kīnaki Tōmato

-I love homemade kīnaki (chutney).
+I love homemade kīnaki (chutney) and this Easy Tomato Chutney Recipe is no exception.
 Many of the store brought ones are often so filled with sugar that it seems to be the only flavour you can taste.
-This simple recipe is from my cookbook.
+This simple recipe is from my cookbook and is such an easy go-to for all sorts of reasons.
 It uses simple ingredients that many of us have in our pātaka kai (pantry) already.
 This is perfect for folding through parāoa rimurapa (pasta), adding in to hanawiti (sandwhiches), spreading on to parehe (pizza) and serving alongside my Brie Stuffed Scones with Honey Mustard.

 Print Pin